RaphaelHebert/nsdpy/docs/main.md

 # Overview

 __nsdpy__ aims to facilitate the download of large numbers of DNA sequences from the NCBI nucleotide database, sort them by taxonomic rank and if necessary extract a specific gene from long sequences (e.g. mitochondrial genome) based on sequence annotations.
-The main output is one or several fasta files with taxonomic information included in the description lines (see  [examples](###Moreexamples )).
+The main output is one or several fasta files (and optionally tsv files) with taxonomic information included in the description lines (see  [examples](###Moreexamples )).

 </br>

 # Major steps

 1. Based on a user’s query the program queries the Entrez API from NCBI using the e-utilities tools (Entrez Programming Utilities) to download the results available in the nucleotide database in fasta or fasta format containing only the CDS (see: [Fasta files for the CDS](###FastafilesfortheCDS)).
+The user has the possibility to add one or more text files containing a list of taxa to be added to the query.
 2. Optionally the program analyzes the results to extract the desired gene based on sequence annotation
 3. The sequences are sorted to files according to the taxonomic precision required.
 To accomplish this sorting the program first downloads the taxonomic information for each sequence from the NCBI Taxonomy database.
+The user can choose to add the taxonomic information to the information lines of the sequences.
-4. The output files are in fasta format and contain the informations as found in the raw file and if any of the taxonomic option is selected, the following information are added:
+4. The output files are in fasta format (and optionally tsv) and contain the information as found in the raw file and if information option is selected, the following information are added:
     - TaxID
     - organism name
     - lineage

-# Worlfow
+# Workflow

 ![workflow illustration](./pictures/workflow.png)